Penalized Copula Mixed Models for Intercompany Loss Reserving and Risk Capital: Introduction

+Regularization is particularly useful in aggregate loss reserving because the number of observed cells decreases in the most recent accident and development years, where reserve extrapolation is most important.
+In such settings, accident-year and development-year effects may be weakly identified or estimated from limited data.
+Shrinkage methods such as the least absolute shrinkage and selection operator (LASSO) \citep{tibshirani1996regression} can stabilize these effects and yield more parsimonious reserving models.
+In this paper, sparsity refers to coefficient sparsity induced by the $L_1$ penalty.

-Regularized regression has recently gained traction in the loss reserving literature to handle high-dimensional predictors and improve model interpretability. \cite{williams2015practical} applied the elastic net penalty, a convex combination of L1 and L2 penalties, to a dataset with over 350 covariates, enhancing predictive performance in insurance claims modeling. \cite{mcguire2018self} introduced a loss reserving LASSO framework \citep{tibshirani1996regression}, modeling individual claim data with complex features and applying L1 regularization to stabilize the estimation of loss development factors.
-Regularization is particularly beneficial in loss reserving, where collinearity and sparse observations can compromise the robustness of the model fit.
-Notably, it is straightforward to incorporate LASSO regularization into the SUR framework, enabling effective variable selection while preserving model predictive performance.
+\cite{mcguire2018self} introduced a LASSO framework for loss reserving using individual claim data, applying $L_1$ regularization to stabilize estimation.
+Regularization is particularly beneficial in reserving applications where collinearity and limited observations can compromise model stability.
+Moreover, LASSO can be readily incorporated into copula regression, enabling variable selection while preserving predictive performance.

+In this paper, interpretability is understood relative to black-box multivariate architectures: the proposed structure decomposes reserve dynamics into (i) systematic accident-year and development-year effects, (ii) insurer-level heterogeneity summarized through random effects, and (iii) a copula dependence parameter that directly quantifies cross-LoB association after conditioning on (i)–(ii).
+Sparsity induced by the LASSO further improves interpretability by removing negligible calendar effects, yielding a parsimonious specification that is easier to communicate and stress-test in practice.

-Motivated by these limitations, we propose a sparse SUR copula mixed model that extends SUR copula regression to accommodate hierarchical data from multiple companies to address this gap.
-The model includes fixed effects to capture accident and development year patterns, and random effects to represent heterogeneity across companies.
-Sparsity is introduced through regularization on the fixed effects, which promotes variable selection and improves interpretability.
-The SUR component jointly models loss development across multiple LOBs, while the copula component captures the residual dependence structure.
-This mixed effects formulation allows the model to borrow strength across companies and improve predictive accuracy.
+Motivated by these limitations, we propose a penalized generalized copula mixed model (pGCMM) for intercompany loss triangles that extends copula regression to accommodate hierarchical data from multiple companies.
+The model combines fixed effects for accident-year and development-year patterns, company-specific random effects for insurer heterogeneity, and a copula component for residual cross-LoB dependence.
+Sparsity is introduced through $L_1$ regularization on the fixed effects, improving model parsimony and stability.
+This decomposition separates insurer-level heterogeneity from residual cross-LoB dependence, providing an interpretable framework that borrows strength across companies while retaining company-specific diversification effects.
+This formulation can be viewed as a credibility-type extension of copula regression, where information is partially shared across companies through the random-effect distribution.